 When you first start college you should have a little bit of an idea of what you want to major in, what hobbies you enjoy and want to stay involved in, and what you want to learn and experience during your college career.
-Though even if you have no idea what you are doing at college, you are probably still thinking about how you want to have a good time while you are there.
+Even if you have no idea what you are doing at college, you are probably still thinking about how you want to have a good time while you are there.

 Why not have fun and get involved in your college at the same time?
 College campuses almost always offer a way for students to get involved in things that they will enjoy doing, whether it be a club sport, academic endeavor, or joining a club to find people to play board games with.
 College is your time to take advantage of all of the opportunities to experience new things and meet new people.
 Joining clubs, organizations, and activities is the perfect way to do so.